LGBTQ rights in Russia: Transgender issues

-A certificate of gender change required to change person's gender in documents such as a birth certificate and passport, and can be obtained on the basis of a medical commission consisting of a psychiatrist, a sexologist and a medical psychologist.
+A certificate of gender change is required to change person's gender in documents such as a birth certificate and passport, and can be obtained on the basis of a medical commission consisting of a psychiatrist, a sexologist and a medical psychologist.
 Neither sex-affirmative surgery nor hormone replacement therapy are required.
 The minimum duration of psychiatric observation is not specified in the final document of the Ministry of Health.
 On average, the commission lasts from 2 days to 1 month.

 On 31 May 2023, a bill to legally ban individuals having any sex change and reassignments within Russia, annulling marriages with partners that have changed gender and banning said individuals from adopting children was introduced in the State Duma.
-On 19 July, the bill unanimously passed its three required readings in the State Duma (lower house of parliament).

-On 19 July, the upper house of parliament unanimously approved the bill as well.

-On 24 July, the bill was signed into law by Russian president Vladimir Putin.
-State Duma Speaker Vyacheslav Volodin said the number of gender reassignment surgeries in the U.S. has increased by 50 times over the past 10 years, and around 1.4% of all US teenagers aged between 13 and 17 identified themselves as transgender in 2022.
-He said “This is the path leading to the degradation of a nation”, stating that the newly adopted law was designed to avoid such a scenario.
+State Duma Speaker Vyacheslav Volodin said the number of gender reassignment surgeries in the US has increased by 50 times over the past 10 years, and around 1.4% of all US teenagers aged between 13 and 17 identified themselves as transgender in 2022.
+He said "This is the path leading to the degradation of a nation", stating that the newly adopted law was designed to avoid such a scenario.

-In July 2023, Russia enacted a law banning gender transition, which includes the following provisions:
+On 19 July, the bill unanimously passed its three required readings in the State Duma.

+On 19 July, the upper house of parliament unanimously approved the bill, and it was signed into law by President Putin on 24 July.
+Under the legislation: